 Click on Browse, and load the file that you created in the last section

 Click OK, and wait for Skyline to evaluate the performance of Peak View against the manually curated Peaks.
 You can also compare against Skyline’s automated Peak Picking, or against other tools as well.

+You may encounter something like this: